M-Gustuf/darkflow-person-TX2/README.md

 1. Getting the dependencies ready.

 2. Following the guide [here](https://github.com/thtrieu/darkflow) to install darkflow.
 You can also learn how to use darkflow in this web.

+3. Run the FINAL.py if you have both vehicles and TX2 board, you need also change the "app.run()" line to your IP Address.

 ## About the model